MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

    - visually verifying
    - inspection of variables with print, println, and printArray
 - Bottom-up developement in programming starts with the simplest object-oritentated
+   - Answers: how to learn a language without documentation
+   - i.e. apply compiler exceptions and errors
 - Top-down developement starts with the summary of the entire program
+   - psudeocode
+   - tested smaller prototypes
 - Class: creation of objects, how these are used
 - Compiler-Time Errors (debugger), before execution:
    - undeclared variables